Daniel Hoan: Political career

-Hoan began his political career with his election to city attorney for Milwaukee in 1910.
+Hoan began his political career with his election as city attorney of Milwaukee in 1910.
 He won the election by a plurality of more than 7,300 votes out of about 59,000 votes cast over Democratic and Republican opponents.
 This was the same year Emil Seidel was elected mayor of Milwaukee as the first socialist leader of a major city in the United States.
 Over the next six years, Hoan clamped down on the corruption of public officials.

 In 1916 Hoan was elected as mayor of Milwaukee.
 He remained mayor for 24 years, the longest continuous Socialist administration in United States history.
 Part of the reason for Hoan's electoral success was his break with the rest of the Socialist Party on the issue of United States entry into the First World War.
 The Socialist Party opposed entry; Hoan did not.
 Instead, as mayor, he organized the Milwaukee County Council of Defense on April 30, 1917.

 As mayor, Hoan developed a reputation for honest and efficient government.
 He implemented progressive reforms, including the country's first public housing project, Garden Homes, started in 1923.
 He also led the successful drive towards municipal ownership of the stone quarry, street lighting, sewage disposal, and water purification.

 During Hoan's administration, Milwaukee implemented the first public bus system in the United States.
 This was prompted by dangerous accidents: pedestrians were run over by street trolleys that ran down the middle of the road.
 Among the victims of such streetcar accidents was Hoan's fellow Socialist, Victor L. Berger, who was killed in 1929.